IBM-Bluemix-Docs/containers/cs_cli_reference.md

 <dd>The log forwarding protocol that you want to use.
 Currently, <code>syslog</code> and <code>ibm</code> are supported.
 This value is required.</dd>
 <dt><code>--json</code></dt>
 <dd>Optionally prints the command output in JSON format.</dd>
+<dt><code>--skip-validation</code></dt>
+<dd>Optionally skips validation of the org and space names when they are specified.
+Skipping validation decreases processing time, but an invalid logging configuration will not correctly forward logs.</dd>
 </dl>

 **Examples**: